 Your chimney is out there to face all of the elements.
 Weather, particularly moisture, can be incredibly damaging to your chimney.
-In fact, the Chimney Safety Institute of America has dubbed water a chimney’s worst enemy and encourages homeowners to do all they can to protect their chimneys from moisture.
-At The Chimney Care Co., we recommend our customers consider waterproofing to help protect their chimneys — and their homes — from water damage.
+In fact, the Chimney Safety Institute of America (CSIA) has dubbed water a chimney’s worst enemy and encourages homeowners to do all they can to protect their chimneys from moisture.
+At The Chimney Care Co., we recommend our customers consider investing in waterproofing services to help protect their chimneys and their homes from water damage.

 The biggest danger from water comes as a result of the freeze-thaw cycle.
 When water hits the sides of your chimney, weather from rain, snow or ice, your chimney’s porous masonry soaks up some of that water.
 When temperatures drop, the water inside the chimney’s walls freezes and expands, causing cracking and crumbling.
 Over time, the constant freezing and thawing of the water inside your chimney’s masonry can break down your chimney’s structure and compromise your chimney’s ability to contain flames, heat and smoke.